 - What is the difference between a practicum (NEUR100) and a lab (upper levels)?

 - Who should I contact if I have questions about course requirements?

-- Is there an advising system to support students in the program to ensure they are on track for the major?
+- Is there an advising system to support students in the department to ensure they are on track for the major?

-- Can I attend events and seminars hosted by the Neuroscience program even if I am not a major?
+- Can I attend events and seminars hosted by the Neuroscience department even if I am not a major?

 - Are there opportunities for students to participate in Neuroscience research at Wellesley?